alishams21/lineagentic/README.md

 ### How to use

-#### Activating web Interface and API and CLI
+#### Activation and Deployment

 In order to simplify the usage of Lineagentic, we have created a Makefile which can be used to start the services. you can find different targets in the Makefile.

-to start the api server, lineage visualizer, watchdog and demo server, run the following command:
+to start the cli,api server, lineage visualizer, watchdog and demo server, run the following command:

 ```bash
 make start-cli-api-server-with-lineage-visualizer-and-watchdog-and-demo-server
 ```
-to start the api server, lineage visualizer and watchdog, run the following command:
+to start the cli, api server, lineage visualizer and watchdog, run the following command:

 ```bash
 make start-cli-api-server-with-lineage-visualizer-and-watchdog
 ```
-to start the api server, run the following command:
+to start the cli, ßapi server, run the following command:

 ```bash
 make start-cli-api-server